hammondm/hammondm.github.io/mh.md

 **Selected computational projects**

-[Some of these are dated and here for historical interest.]{.small}
+[Some of these are dated and here for historical interest.]

 1. Gen with Lazy Evaluation: [paper](lazy.pdf) and [Haskell code](lazy.lhs).
 (Note that the code/paper are written in Literate